 Urology is the field of medicine that focuses on the urinary tracts of men and women.
 At Florida Hospital East Orlando, we pride ourselves on having one of the best urology programs in Central Florida.
-In fact, U.S. News & World Report recently recognized Florida Hospital as being one of the best places in the entire country to receive urology services.
+Florida Hospital is ranked #1 in Florida and #21 in the nation by U.S. News & World Report for Urology.

 These services cover the organs of the urinary tract including the kidneys, adrenal glands, ureters, urinary bladder, urethra and male reproductive organs.

 Some of the conditions we treat and services we provide include: